orhun/binsider/website/src/content/docs/architecture.md

 title: Architecture Overview
 ---

-**Here is automatically generated Architecture diagram**

-This should help getting started understanding various parts of `binsider`
+Here is an architectural diagram of `binsider` which should help in understanding the various components and how they interact with each other:

 ```mermaid
 graph TB